-Consumers Energy Regulatory Compliance Testing Section (RCTS) conducted filterable particulate matter (PM) testing of the single exhausts of coal-fired boilers EUBOILER01 and EUBOILER02 (Units 1 and 2) operating at the Tondu Energy Systems (TES) Filer City Station in Filer City, Michigan.
-The facility is a cogeneration power plant with a rated output of 60-megawatts net and 50,000 pounds of process steam per hour subject to 40 Code of Federal Regulations (CFR) Part 63, Subpart UUUUU - National Emission Standards for Hazardous Air Pollutants: Coal- and Oil-fired Electric Utility Steam Generating Units, also known as the Mercury and Air Toxics (MATS) rule.
-The 3rd quarter 2018 air emissions tests were performed to (1) satisfy 40 CFR 63.10006(c) quarterly testing requirements, (2) evaluate compliance with the applicable emission limit of 0.030 lb/mmBtu PM, and (3) to evaluate if the sources qualify as Low Emitting EGUs (LEE) as specified 40 CFR 63.10005(h)(1)(i).
+Consumers Energy Regulatory Compliance Testing Section (RCTS) conducted filterable particulate matter (PM) performance testing at the exhaust locations of coal-fired boilers EUBOILER01 and EUBOILER02 (Units 1 and 2) operating at the Tondu Energy Systems (TES) Filer City Station in Filer City, Michigan.
+TES is a cogeneration power plant with a rated output of 60-megawatts net and 50,000 pounds of process steam per hour, subject to the United States Environmental Protection Agency (USEPA), 40 Code of Federal Regulations (CFR) Part 63, Subpart UUUUU - National Emission Standards for Hazardous Air Pollutants: Coal- and Oil-fired Electric Utility Steam Generating Units, also known as the Mercury and Air Toxics (MATS) rule.
+This 4th quarter, 2018 PM test program, conducted on November 12 - 14, 2018, was performed to fulfill the consecutive MATS quarterly test requirements in 40 CFR 63, 10006(c), to verify compliance with the 0.030 lb/mmBtu MATS PM emission limit in 40 CFR 63, Subpart UUUUU, Table 2, and to verify Low Emitting EGU (LEE) qualifying status as described in 40 CFR 63.10005(h)(1)(i).

-Three 120-minute PM test runs were performed at each boiler exhaust on July 30 through August 1, 2018 following the procedures described in the Test Protocol submitted by Consumers Energy to Michigan Department of Environmental Quality (MDEQ) on May 1, 2017 and subsequently approved by Mr. Jeremy Howe, MDEQ Environmental Quality Analyst, in his letter dated May 11, 2017.
-There were no deviations from the approved stack test protocol or the USEPA Reference Methods with the exception of implementing collection and analysis procedural changes for EGU diluent gases as specified in the March 6, 2018 USEPA guidance publication entitled Alternative (ALT) Method 123 (ALT-123).
+Triplicate 120-minute PM test runs were conducted following procedures in USEPA Reference Methods (RM) 1 - 5, as proposed in the Consumers Energy Test Protocol submitted to the Michigan Department of Environmental Quality (MDEQ) on May 1, 2017, and subsequently approved by Mr. Jeremy Howe, MDEQ Environmental Quality Analyst, in a letter dated May 11, 2017.
+There were no deviations from the approved stack test protocol and Reference Methods therein, with the exception of diluent gas collection and analysis procedural changes described in the Alternative Method 123 (ALT-123) guidance document published March 6, 2018.
+The Unit 1 and 2 PM results are summarized in the following table.